 Narrative-wise, the book starts off a little clunky.
 The first twenty pages are chock to the brim full of exposition, the who's who, the history of the friends, the random asides or observations, and a solid foundation of just why Mary desperately wants to beat Barbone in this thing.
 While the tone is authentic in its scattered and rushed teenager way, it comes off more like someone saying "so this person--who looks like this and you know them from this--is doing that, I'm going to fill you in on the details" and not as a seamless immersion into the story.
 But for people who are turned off by that, it immediately starts to mellow out once the scavenger hunt gets on the way and, like I said, it really tells you what kind of a person Mary is.

 For the record, Mary is not the easiest protagonist to like.
 Actually, three out of the four kids I had issues warming up to as the novel started.
 Mary is high strung and has, quite possibly, the most terrible romantic sense ever.
 Patrick has a few ugly moments of entitlement as he tries to break out of the friendzone that has been the foundation of his relationship with Mary.
 Winter is going through some issues that brings her into conflict with not only her teammates but other scavenger teams.
-But this is all made up for because Dez is awesome and his dad is awesome and basically he's the heart of the team which shows when he has to be sent to the hospital after one of Barbone's teammates sprains his wrist and the rest of his team does a small interpersonal implosion after he's gone
+But this is all made up for because Dez is awesome and his dad is awesome and basically he's the heart of the team which shows when he has to be sent to the hospital after one of Barbone's teammates sprains his wrist and the rest of his team does a small interpersonal implosion after he's gone.
+But they're interesting

 and you want to know more about Mary, even if you spend some time yelling at her to get a clue.
 Not a scavenger clue, a reality clue.